 - Are you looking for the best website monitoring software instead?

 One of our pet peeves with these sort of monitoring solutions is that a lot of them look like they were designed 10 years ago.
-What we love about Wachete is that it is able to pack in all the functionality from its competition and implement it in a 2019-friendly package.
+What we love about Wachete is that it is able to pack in all the functionality from its competition and implement it in a user-friendly package.

 Wachete can be used for all manner of purposes, from tracking the prices of rival stores, to receiving notifications about job openings.
 And what really sets Wachete apart is that in addition to daily or weekly email reports, it also offers mobile apps and browser extensions so that you can keep an eye on everything in a dynamic way while on the go.